itsmehul/Heart-Disease-Classifier/.ipynb_checkpoints/README-checkpoint.md

 This project used the conda_mxnet_p36 kernel environment provided by AWS Sagemaker.
 The model uses ml.t2.medium instance for running its training job.

+## Usage
+The exploration notebook describes my data exploration, visualization while also highlighting the prospect of different models

+The sm-models notebook is the final result with the end model and the test cases

 ## Authors

 -   **Mehul Gawde**